-Accreditation Coordinator (Carissa Hedquist) The accreditation coordinator is responsible for collecting data for and ensuring adherence to COAMFTE guidelines, updating this handbook, and organizing special events.
-Email is the best way to contact her: (carissa_hedquist@byu.edu).
+Accreditation Coordinator (Brittni Vance) The accreditation coordinator is responsible for collecting data for and ensuring adherence to COAMFTE guidelines, updating this handbook, and organizing special events.
+Email is the best way to contact her: (brittni_vance@byu.edu).

 Student Association

 Who are the student representatives and what do they do?